jonniedarko/Notes/posts/AWS Setup.md

-#AWS Enviorment set up for Maker 2014

 As part of our Maker 2014 project we decided to utilise an AWS server [Martin]() had signed up to.
-While we will probably end up using a local server on the day we thought it was a good opertunity to give AWS a test run.
-As well as giving us a way to share an enviorment while working as a distrubuted team, the process of setting up the AWS will server to Document the setup we require for our project.
+While we will probably end up using a local server on the day we thought it was a good opportunity to give AWS a test run.
+As well as giving us a way to share an environment while working as a distributed team, the process of setting up the AWS will server to Document the setup we require for our project.
 The Aim would be to later create a script that does all the installs and setups for us.

 **Note: at the time of writing, this is a work in progress and I hope to keep it updated**